Dundonald F.C.

 Dundonald Football Club, referred to simply as Dundonald, or "The Duns", is a Northern Irish, intermediate football club playing in Division 1C of the Northern Amateur Football League.
 The club is based in Dundonald, County Down, and was formed in 1956.
 The club plays in the Irish Cup.

 Lee Cathcart took over as Dundonald F.C. manager in 2024.
-After finishing the season as champions, Scott Harvey took the reigns as manager for the 2025/26 season.
+After finishing the season as champions, Scott Harvey took the reins as manager for the 2025/26 season.

-Colours and badge
+Colours, crest and identity

 Dundonald play in red and black stripes, in which also appears on the badge.
 The badge also depicts a motte-and-bailey, in which the fort no longer stands.
 The Moat Hill is located in Moat Park, Dundonald, dating back to Normandy.
 A football and year of establishment is also featured.

+In September 2026, Dundonald F.C. launched Dundonald F.C.
+Ladies Social Football after community interest.